mehulagg/gitlab/doc/development/database/client_side_connection_pool.md

 Because of the way [Ruby on Rails manages database connections](#connection-lifecycle), it is important that we have at least as many connections as we have threads.
-While there is a 'pool' setting in database.yml, it is not very practical because you need to maintain it in tandem with the number of application threads.
-Because of this we override the number of allowed connections in the database connection-pool based on the configured number of application threads.
+While there is a 'pool' setting in [`database.yml`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/config/database.yml.postgresql), it is not very practical because you need to maintain it in tandem with the number of application threads.
+Because maintain it in tandem with the number of application threads.
+For this reason, we override the number of allowed connections in the database connection-pool based on the configured number of application threads.

-`Gitlab::Runtime.max_threads` is the number of "user facing" application threads the process has been configured with.
+`Gitlab::Runtime.max_threads` is the number of user-facing application threads the process has been configured with.
 We also have auxiliary threads that use database connections.
-Because it is not straightforward to keep an accurate count of the number of auxiliary threads as the application evolves over time, we just add a fixed headroom to the number of user-facing threads.
+As it isn't straightforward to keep an accurate count of the number of auxiliary threads as the application evolves over time, we just add a fixed headroom to the number of user-facing threads.
 It is OK if this number is too large